Usage Tips

 image: groupname/imagename:latestHow to Install VSCode Extensions

-When customizing development environment, you can install commonly used VSCode extensions in Dockerfile for reuse.
+When customizing a development environment, you can install commonly used VSCode extensions in a Dockerfile for reuse.
 There are two installation methods.

-Note: WebIDE uses open-vsx (open source) as extension source, not Microsoft official extension source (closed source).
-If certain extensions are missing in open-vsx, you can search extensions in Microsoft official extension source, download the vsx source file from extension details page for installation.
+Note: WebIDE uses open-vsx (open source) as its extension source, not the Microsoft official extension source (closed source).
+If certain extensions are missing from open-vsx, you can search and download .vsix packages from the Microsoft source.

 Install via Extension ID